dryan/d3ploy/README.md

 d3ploy will attempt to alert you via Notification Center when it is completed.
 To enable this feature, you need pyobjc; run `pip install pyobjc` to install.

+## Progress Bar

+d3ploy will use the `progressbar` module if it's available to display output.
+This includes a percentage completed and an ETA.
+To enable, run `pip install progressbar`.

 ## Caution About Using the gzip Option

 Almost all modern browsers will support files that are served with gzip compression.
 The notable exception is non-smartphone mobile browsers.
 If you have significant traffic over those browsers, it is advisable to avoid the gzip option.